Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Freddie's Place,'04

-Terry Riddle interview: Age 33, Terry and I have known each other since Terry was 9 years old.
+Terry Riddle: Age 33, Terry and I have known each other since Terry was 9 years old.
 Father, husband, and church member, he has worked in coal mining most of his life.
 Terry has traveled with me intermittently in Kentucky. visiting and photo assisting, throughout most of the counties I work.

 Shelby: What do you have to say about my work here?